 CVE-2026-7288: Buffer Overflow in D-Link DIR-825M

-CVE-2026-7288 is a high-severity buffer overflow vulnerability in the D-Link DIR-825M router firmware version 1.
-1. 12.
-It arises from improper handling of the submit-url argument in the /boafrm/formVpnConfigSetup function, allowing remote attackers to trigger a buffer overflow.
-The vulnerability is remotely exploitable without user interaction and requires low attack complexity.
-Although the exploit has been publicly disclosed, there are no known exploits in the wild at this time.
-No official patch or remediation guidance has been provided by the vendor yet.
+CVE-2026-7288 is a high-severity buffer overflow vulnerability in the D-Link DIR-825M router firmware version 1.1.12.
+The vulnerability exists in the function sub_4151FC within the /boafrm/formVpnConfigSetup file, where manipulation of the submit-url argument can trigger a buffer overflow.
+This flaw can be exploited remotely without user interaction or privileges.
+Although the exploit code has been publicly disclosed, there are no confirmed reports of active exploitation in the wild.
+No official patch or remediation guidance has been provided by the vendor as of the publication date.

 AI Analysis